CSI: Crime Scene Investigation: CSI effect

 The "CSI effect" is the alleged phenomenon of CSI raising crime victims' and jury members' real-world expectations of forensic science, especially crime scene investigation and DNA testing.
 This is said to have changed the way that many trials are presented today, in that prosecutors are pressured to deliver more forensic evidence in court.
 Victims and their families are coming to expect instant answers from showcased techniques such as DNA analysis and fingerprinting, when actual forensic processing often takes days or weeks, with no guarantee of revealing a "smoking gun" for the prosecution's case.
 District attorneys state that the conviction rate has decreased in cases with little physical evidence, largely due to the influence of CSI on jury members.
 Some police and district attorneys have criticized the show for giving the public an inaccurate perception of how police solve crimes.

 In 2006, the evidence cited in support of the supposed effect was mainly anecdotes from law enforcement personnel and prosecutors, and, allegedly, little empirical examination had been done on the effect.
 The one study published by then suggested that the phenomenon might be an urban myth.
-However, more recent research suggests that these modern TV shows do have an influence on public perceptions and expectations, and on juror behavior.Alldredge, John "The 'CSI Effect' and Its Potential Impact on Juror Decisions," (2015) Themis: Research Journal of Justice Studies and Forensic Science: Vol. 3: Iss.
+However, 2010s research suggests that these modern TV shows do have an influence on public perceptions and expectations, and on juror behavior.Alldredge, John "The 'CSI Effect' and Its Potential Impact on Juror Decisions", (2015) Themis: Research Journal of Justice Studies and Forensic Science: Vol. 3: Iss.
 1, Article 6., retrieved May 31, 2017 One researcher has suggested screening jurors for the level of influence that such TV programs has had.